Warning:

 Deployment Options

-CORE offers two deployment approaches depending on your needs:Prerequisites:
+CORE offers multiple deployment approaches depending on your needs:Quick Deploy with Railway

 Combined Setup